gsdu8g9/pytin-agentd-hv/readme.txt

 * Set directory and files settings
 * Will install dependencies to the environment, listed in requirements.txt.

-Open access to redis server for the agent.
+!!!
+Open access to redis server for the agent host.

 agentd.cfg